Sexuality and gender in Zapotec Oaxaca

-This article is about the significant amount of academic and social interest focusing on the dynamic of gender and sexuality within the region of Oaxaca that has a high volume of indigenous Zapotec individuals.
+Oaxaca, Mexico, has a high volume of indigenous Zapotec peoples.

 Zapotec presence

 The country of Mexico has a high population of indigenous communities that can be found throughout the entire country.
 Michelle Muñoz Cisneros recognizes the various indigenous groups that span throughout the entire county, citing the Comisión Nacional para El Desarrollo de los Pueblos Indigenas which confirmed 68 communities indigenous to Mexico.
 A heavy indigenous presence is located in more southern regions of Mexico, specifically the state of Oaxaca.
 Within Oaxaca, 65.7% of the population are indigenous to the 16 groups identified.
 While 57% of Oaxaca's population specifically identifies with the indigenous groups of Zapotec and Mixtec.

 The presence of the Zapotec group has been traced back to around 10,000 years ago along with similar groups such as Mixtec.
 The native language family of Oto-manguean is used by the Zapotec community and has been prevalent throughout the years.
 In a study from 2005 by the National Institute of Statistics and Geography, they gathered data of 410,901 individuals throughout Mexico who stated that they were fluent in indigenous Zapotec languages.
 Of this pool, 87% of individuals who claimed to speak Zapotec languages resided in Oaxaca.
 Each of these statistics demonstrate the prominent presence of the Zapotec individuals in Oaxaca, which is further elaborated in mentioned academic articles.